Programme - Arts Festival Summit 2026

 Delegates will take the cable car that offers stunning views on the mountains of Boka Bay, Kotor Bay, and Tivat Bay.

-The dinner will propose excellent Montenegrin cuisine and fresh seafood.
+The dinner at Bruno Restaurant will propose excellent Montenegrin cuisine and fresh seafood.

 Tuesday 19 May